Musa Cälil: Prison notebooks

 Cälil's first notebook was preserved by the Tatars Ğabbas Şäripov and then Niğmät Teregulov, both of whom later died in Stalin's camps. Şäripov was also imprisoned in Moabit and received Cälil's and Abdulla Aliş's writings when the prison guards hid from bombing.
 To preserve the writings, Cälil's group fenced him off.
 The second notebook was preserved by the Belgian cellmate André Timmermans.
 Those notebooks were passed to the Tatar ASSR Union of Writers in 1946 and 1947 correspondingly.
 They were published as two books under the title Moabit Däftäre (The Moabit Notebook).
 Cälil's widow Äminä Zalyalova gave the originals to the National Museum of Tatarstan for safekeeping.

-One notebook was brought to the Soviet embassy in Rome by the ethnically Tatar Turkish citizen Kazim Mirşan in 1946.
+One notebook was brought to the Soviet embassy in Rome by the ethnically Tatar Turkish citizen Kazım Mirşan in 1946.
 However, this notebook was lost in the archives of SMERSH, and pursuits for it since 1979 have had no results.

 These notebooks were in arabic script.